ymollard/python-advanced-slides/exercises.md

 # Mini-project 3.
 Build a full package – Money transfer simulator

 In this exercise we are going to create a simplified Information System that is able to handle and simulate bank transactions.

-In our scenario there are 4 actors: a bank, a Walmart supermarket, and 2 individuals Alice and Bob.
+In our scenario there are 4 actors: a bank (HSBC), a supermarket (Walmart), and 2 individuals Alice and Bob.

-Each actor has its own bank account.
+Each actor has his/her own bank account.

 ---
 ## Part 1: The basic scenario